perspectivefi/spectra4626rewards-deployer/README.md

 The `Spectra4626Rewards` is a contract that inherits from OpenZeppelin's `ERC4626Upgradeable` and additionnally provides logic to facilitate the claiming of external rewards via an associated `RewardsProxy` instance.
 `Spectra4626Rewards` utilizes OpenZeppelin's Access Control framework, allowing centralized role management which can be delegated to DAO accounts.

+##### When to use :
+The `Spectra4626Rewards` is typically used when an IBT is not ERC4626-compliant and a wrapper for it is hardly realisable. `Spectra4626Rewards` can be deployed with the IBT set as the underlying token, the default wrapper/underlying ratio set to 1, and a customizable decimals offset which represents the desired difference in decimals between the underlying and the wrapper.

 #### RewardsProxy

 > *[IRewardsProxy](./src/utils/interfaces/IRewardsProxy.sol)*